duckAsteroid/mancala/README.md

 A Java version of an ancient board game, believed to be more than several thousand years old!

+Set-up
+------------

 The game has the following starting set up:

-Two players
+* Two players
-------------

 * A board containing 2 sets of 6 cups for each player laid out in two lines of 6 facing each other, with one larger "end cup" on the left of the players 6 normal cups
 * 4 beads in each of the players normal cups

 The game has the following rules: